 4. Property Manager

 Once an investment property is purchased or developed, it needs to be managed.
 The property manager handles the day-to-day operations of a property.
 This includes staffing, contracting for services, repairs, maintenance, and leasing.
-Often property management is a salaried position.
-This gives a little more stability to those who are hesitant to work for commission.
+Property management is usually a salaried position.
+This opportunity gives more financial stability to those who are hesitant to work for commission.

 5. Real Estate Appraiser

 An appraiser’s job involves developing an opinion of the market value or other value of real estate property.
 Almost all houses under contract or people looking to refinance need to undergo an appraisal.
 It is a great way to be active in the real estate field and get a consistent paycheck.
 Appraisers need to be experts in their market.
 If you feel like you are an expert in your area, appraisal may be a great career for you to consider.

 Mortgage loan originators work with loan processors and underwriters to create a home loan.

 A mortgage loan originator typically works for a bank or mortgage lender and guides mortgage borrowers through the application process.